Skip to main content

 What fungicide works best for brown patch on Long Island?

-For preventive brown patch control on Long Island, apply propiconazole 14.3 (FRAC Group 3) at 1.0 fl oz per 1,000 sq ft every 28 days, starting when nighttime temperatures consistently exceed 60 degrees Fahrenheit (typically mid-June).
-For curative treatment of active brown patch, increase the rate to 2.0 fl oz per 1,000 sq ft every 14 days.
-For severe outbreaks, tank mix propiconazole with chlorothalonil (Daconil) at the label rate for dual mode of action coverage.
+For preventive brown patch control on Long Island, apply propiconazole 14.3 (FRAC Group 3) at 1.0 fl oz per 1,000 sq ft, or azoxystrobin (FRAC 11), starting when nighttime temperatures consistently exceed 60 degrees Fahrenheit (typically mid-June).
+For curative treatment of active brown patch, increase propiconazole to 2.0 fl oz per 1,000 sq ft every 14 days, or use polyoxin D (Affirm, FRAC 19), the strongest brown patch tool legal on Long Island.
+For severe outbreaks, tank mix two different FRAC groups for dual mode of action coverage.

 How much does a homeowner fungicide program cost per year?

-A budget 2-product rotation using azoxystrobin 2SC and propiconazole 14.3 costs approximately 50 to 60 dollars and covers a 5,000 sq ft lawn for the entire season with 4 preventive applications.
-A full 4-product rotation adding thiophanate-methyl and chlorothalonil runs approximately 120 to 150 dollars per season.
+A budget 2-product rotation using propiconazole 14.3 and azoxystrobin 2SC costs approximately 50 to 60 dollars and covers a 5,000 sq ft lawn for the entire season with 4 preventive applications.
+The full 4-product rotation adding thiophanate-methyl (Clearys 3336F) and polyoxin D (Affirm) runs approximately 120 to 160 dollars per season; note that both of those are restricted-use products for certified applicators.
 Compare this to a single curative treatment by a lawn care service, which typically costs 75 to 150 dollars per application.

 Level Up Your Lawn Game